acchang/travel-food-app/README.md

   },
   ```

 In order to have a readable date, without using moment.js, I used `post.Date.toDateString();` ...
-However th `toDateString` method fails if there is no date.
+However the `toDateString` method fails if there is no date.
 So I need to require a date.